The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

       - **Rules for constructing character constant**
-        1. It is a single alphabet, digit, or special symbol
+        1. It is a single alpha character, digit, or special symbol
         2. The length of character constant is 1 character
         3. Character constant is enclosed within single quotes (Example: char c='A';)